 Student Wellness & Lifeline Services

-AUGSA strives to enhance the overall experience for graduate students at Athabasca University and is pleased to announce a new wellness support service for our members.
-Homewood Health services are for our students in need of counseling, advice or assistance.
+While AUGSA no longer administers wellness programming at AU, we are pleased to announce a new wellness support service for our members available through Athabasca University.
+Homewood Health services are for our students in need of counselling, advice or assistance.
 This service is offered by Athabasca University effective November 1, 2018.

 Beyond that, we are always working to expand and improve our student services to better serve the graduate student body.